Site Search:

 6. When should I consult a lawyer?

-You should speak with an attorney for advice and more information on the differences between divorce, separate support, a complaint for support or a complaint for custody.
+You should speak with an attorney for advice and more information on the differences between divorce, separate support, and support.
 You may decide to have a written "Separation Agreement" between you and your spouse detailing the decisions and arrangements you have made while you are living apart.

 7. Does it cost money to file for divorce or separate support?